Westminster Social Policy Forum

 Next steps for housing supply and development in England

-TO BE PUBLISHED August 2024
+August 2024

 Format: DOWNLOADABLE PDF

-Further sessions include discussion on the efficacy of home-ownership schemes such as the Right to Buy and Shared Ownership, and what is needed from mortgage products, lenders and developers to expand routes into home ownership and enhance the home buying and selling process.
+Further sessions included discussion on the efficacy of home-ownership schemes such as the Right to Buy and Shared Ownership, and what is needed from mortgage products, lenders and developers to expand routes into home ownership and enhance the home buying and selling process.

-Overall, areas for discussion include:
+Overall, areas for discussion included:

 • the current housing market: key issues for housing supply in England - policy priorities - responding to economic challenges and trends - developing the new build market and competitiveness more widely

-• local government: assessing the impact of the Levelling up and Regeneration Act 2023 - implementation of strategies for new housing from local plans
+• local government: assessing the impact of the Levelling up and Regeneration Act 2023 - implementation of strategies for new housing from local plans - new house building planning requirements for combined and mayoral authorities

 • collaboration: priorities and best practice for cooperation between central and local government - coordinating local and national planning choices and policy - community engagement